-As with previous versions, firewall marks can also be configured manually if required.
-The basic concept is to create a firewall rule that matches incoming packets to a particular IP address and port, and mark them with an arbitrary integer.
-A Virtual Server is then configured or modified, specifying the firewall mark instead of the IP address.
+Firewall Marks can also be configured manually if required.
+The basic concept is to create a firewall rule that matches incoming packets to a particular IP address / port(s) and mark them with an arbitrary integer.
+A Virtual Server is also configured specifying this firewall mark instead of the IP address.